bimaaghafara/github-users/README.md

 ## 🔐 Note on API Usage

 This app uses Github's public API which has rate limits.
 If you're unauthenticated, the default limit is 60 requests/hour per IP.

-## 📸 Screenshot

-Add a screenshot here

----

 ## 📄 License